MongoDB Atlas Clusters

 Point-in-time recovery

-- Enables Continuous Cloud Backups, which replay the oplog (history of ordered logical writes) and enables you to restore a cluster from a particular point in time.
+This feature enables Continuous Cloud Backups, which replay the oplog (a history of ordered logical writes) to allow you to restore a cluster to a specific point in time within the last 7 days.

 resources:myMongoDbCluster:type: mongo-db-atlas-clusterproperties:clusterTier: M10enablePointInTimeRecovery: true